 That’s great!

-Now that you’ve produced some cookies (and hopefully made a little bit of profit) it’s time to put some money back in and make yourself legitimate.
+Now that you’ve produced some cookies (and hopefully made a little bit of profit), it’s time to put some money back in and make yourself legitimate.

-I spoke up above about how there is a lot of red tape in food production.
+I spoke above about how there is a lot of red tape in food production.
 This is the time to address all that and get yourself covered, because you can only expand so much if you’re doing things off-the-books.

 Renting space in a commercial kitchen will cost money, but not a crazy amount.
 A single station rental where I live is $25/hour.

-In terms of commercial expansion, there are a few things to do after you get yourself set-up.
+In terms of commercial expansion, there are a few things to do after you get yourself set up.

 For one, you’ll want to experiment with packaging.
-Selling fresh-from-the-pan cookies will work at the amateur level, but a professional needs to know how to preserve products and prepare them in mass.
+Selling fresh-from-the-pan cookies will work at the amateur level, but a professional needs to know how to preserve products and prepare them in bulk.
 Try tinfoil, saran wrap, vacuum sealing, etc. See what works best for your cookies.

 If you have friends in other climates, ship them cookies and see how they survive the journey.
 Getting your cookies to resist the elements is a definite part of the process.